influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/administration/configuration.md

 ###  meta-tls-enabled = false

-Set to `true` if the Cluster API is using TLS.
+Set to `true` to if the meta and data nodes are communicating over TLS.

 Environment variable: `INFLUXDB_META_META_TLS_ENABLED`

 ###  meta-insecure-tls = false

-Set to `true` if the Cluster API is using TLS and to allow the data node to accept self-signed certificates.
+Set to `true` to allow the data node to accept self-signed certificates when the meta nodes and data nodes are communicating over TLS.

 Environment variable: `INFLUXDB_META_META_INSECURE_TLS`